WHAT ARE STANDARDIZED TESTS?

 - SCALED SCORE: this is a mathematical transformation of a raw score.
 These are useful when comparing test results over time.
 Most standardized achievement tests provide scaled scores for such purposes.
 Several different methods of scaling exist, but each is intended to provide a continuous score scale across the different forms and levels of a test series.

 - GRADE EQUIVALENT: This is the most commonly misunderstood term in interpreting test scores.
 The first digit represents the year of the grade level and the digit after the decimal represents the month of that grade level.
-If 4th grade Sally obtains a grade equivalent score of 7.6 on a reading comprehension test, this means that she obtained the same score as the typical student in the sixth month of seventh grade.
-Sally may or may not have acquired the same skills as the typical seventh grader.
-It also very likely means the 4th grader mastered the material very well and answered most of the questions correctly.
+If 7th grade Johnny obtains a grade equivalent score of 9.1on a reading comprehension test, this means that he obtained the same score as the typical student in the first month of ninth grade.
+Johnny may or may not have acquired the same skills as the typical ninth grader.
+It also very likely means the 7th grader mastered the material very well and answered most of the questions correctly.
 See below for actual score report we use.

 - STANINE: This term comes from the combination of the words “standard of nine”.
 It rates a child’s achievement on a scale of 1-9 based on a coarse grouping of the scores.
 In general, a stanine of 1, 2 or 3 indicates below average achievement.
-A stanine of 4, 5 or 6 indicates average achievement, while 7, 8 or 9 indicate above average.
+A stanine of 4, 5 or 6 indicates average achievement, while 7, 8 or 9 indicates that as student is above average.

 THINGS TO CONSIDER WHEN A CHILD OBTAINS LOW TESTS SCORES: